wajihullahbaig/VGGFaceMatching/README.md

 better accuracies.
 The claim seems to hold in my tests.

 ##  Point of interest
-During face extraction, Hugh Grant folder ended with a image of Sandra Bullock.
+During face extraction, Hugh Grants folder ended with an image of Sandra Bullock.
 This was face detection output from an image where Hugh Grant and Sandra Bullock were together.
 So I removed Sandra Bullock's image and replaced it with that of Hugh Grant's.